F1248/OpenCore-Legacy-Patcher/docs/ACCEL.md

 * [Zoom Non-Metal Fix](https://dosdude1.com/catalina/zoomnonmetal-new.command.zip)

-## Unable to grant special permissions to apps (ie. Camera Access to Zoom)
+## Unable to grant permissions to apps
-Currently for Ventura 13.3 and newer, due to new patches required, permissions are yet again broken.
-Use TCCPlus in the Workaround dropdown to work around the issue.
+Currently for macOS Ventura 13.3 and newer, due to new patches required, permissions are yet again broken.
+Use TCCPlus to work around the issue.

-This issue is fully resolved for 13.2.1 and lower starting from 0.2.5.

-::: details Workaround for 0.2.4, Ventura 13.3+
+Workaround for macOS Ventura 13.3 and newer:

 Due to the usage of amfi_get_out_of_my_way=1, macOS will fail to prompt users for special permissions upon application start as well as omit the entires in System Preferences.
 To work around this, we recommend users install tccplus to manage permissions.